Kellswork/agirlcodes.dev/posts/fixing-ui-update-issues-react-custom-hooks.md

 ### Conclusion

-This experience has reinforced my understanding of custom hooks, the importance of lifting state to a common parent component and best practices for state management in React, to ensure  synchronised, consistent UI updates.
-While custom hooks allow you to share state logic across components, they do not let you share state.
+This experience has deepened my understanding of custom hooks and highlighted the importance of strategic state placement in React.
+While custom hooks allow you to share logic across components, they do not let you share state.

+When managing state, prioritize keeping it in the component that primarily owns and uses it.
+If other components depend on updates from that state, consider lifting only the necessary data to a shared parent to ensure synchronized and consistent UI updates, without causing unnecessary re-renders.

 For more detailed information, refer to the [React documentation on Custom Hooks](https://react.dev/learn/reusing-logic-with-custom-hooks) and [Lifting State Up](https://react.dev/learn/sharing-state-between-components#step-2-pass-hardcoded-data-from-the-common-parent).